tuxerator/burp/thesis/main.typ

 We could identify multiple cases proofing to be unfavorably for the algorithm.

 #figure(
   caption: [A block pair is visualized in pink.
 The green dots show the representant of the block.
-The red dot shows the POI associated with the block pair.
+The yellow dot shows the POI associated with the block pair.
 The shortest path is green.
 The detour is the red path.
 The blue paths are the radii of the blocks.], )[
   #image("assets/tool-showcase.png")
 ] <figure-tool-showcase>